-In this article I’m going to be looking at a selection of some of the best electric bikes under £500 to see if they’re any good or should you save up and get something more expensive?
+In this article, we’re going to be looking at a selection of the best electric bikes under £500 to see if they’re any good or see if you should save up and get something more expensive.

-If you want to buy an e-bike, but are on a tight budget, you have a couple of options – you could convert a bike you already own to electric or buy a used electric bike.
+If you want to buy an e-bike but are on a tight budget, you have a few options – you could convert a bike you already own to electric or buy a used electric bike.
 The former is a great idea if you’re comfortable converting a bike.
 Buying a used e-bike can be very hit-and-miss – you may get a bargain, or you could be saddled with problems.
 The last option is a new, budget electric bike.

 What sort of electric bike can I buy for under £500?